michaelxliao/csc362-proj-Fall23-ambiguous-declaration/README.md

 # csc362-proj-Fall23-ambiguous-declaration
-<<<<<<< HEAD

-From a librarian of the fabricated Therpston County Public Library, we were asked to do a redesign of the catalog system.
+We were asked to design a database for a fictional client, Therpston County Public Library.
 This repository is the full-stack implementation of that request, which builds an SQL website that interacts with a PHP database.

 ### Package Installation and Use

 We have implemented the database using MariaDB version 10.5.21 and PHP version 7.4.33.
-We have implemented this through the LAMP stack, and have run thorough website testing through a virtual machine.
+We have implemented this through the LAMP stack, and have run thorough website testing through a Google Cloud virtual machine using running Debian and using Apache version 2.4.56 as a webhost.

-To use this website, please replace the '.ssh/html' directory of your machine with all contents of the "Implementation/html" directory, or create a symbolic link to the directory elsewhere.
-Then, change your working directory to Implementation/html/sql/ and
+To use this website, please replace the 'var/www/html' directory of your machine with all contents of the "Implementation/html" directory, or create a symbolic link to the directory.
+Then, change your working directory to Implementation/html/sql/ and run the setupTherpstonDB.sql file in MariaDB.

 ### The Design of the Database